armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

 ## Overview

-This guide details how you can host the Armory Enterprise Bill of Materials (BOM) and Docker images in your own environment.
+This guide details how you can host the Armory Enterprise Bill of Materials (BOM) and Docker images, as well as the Armory Operator Docker images, in your  air-gapped environment.

 1. Clone the `spinnaker-kustomize-patches` repo, which contains helper scripts as well as Kustomize patches.